judev/php-htmltruncator/README.md

 There is optional support for [php-html5lib](https://github.com/electrolinux/php-html5lib) if parsing of non-well-formed HTML5 is required.
 This is because PHP's DOMDocument->loadHTML (or the underlying libxml) doesn't recognize HTML5.

+During the truncation process the HTML will be loaded into a DOMDocument.
+This can be relatively slow and memory hungry, so you may want to cache the truncated output.

 How to use it
 -------------